Wood downspout planter maintenance:

 - Water: Right after the installation, water the plants (once per week for the first month or more if the soil in the planter seems dry).
 After the plants’ root systems are established, they will only need to be watered during heat waves or long periods without rain.

 - Prune: Prune plants and remove dead material from your downspout planter as you would with your garden.
 Ensure that floatable materials do not clog the overflow device.

 - Clear debris: Keep the overflow pipe free and clear of debris, checking it periodically after rainstorms.

 - Check connections: Keep the downspout connected and directed to the planter.

 - Planting: If you need recommendations for what to plant in your planter, view the Downspout Planter Planting Guide to see what plant species are suitable for a downspout planter.
 Do not plant edible food in a downspout planter.
 Stormwater running into the planter may carry dirt and debris not suitable for edible plants.

 - Keep gutters clean: Maintain your roof gutters and downspouts to ensure that they function properly and convey stormwater to your planter.

 - Protect: Use exterior-grade paint, sealer, or wood stain to extend the life of your planter.

 - Winter: Snow and ice are okay in the downspout planter, but be wary of any ice extending up your downspout.
 If your downspout freezes, this may indicate a clog in the planter.
 Check to see if the overflow or underdrain in the planter are clogged.

-Check out the Wood Downspout Planter Maintenance Guide for more tips.
+Check out the Wood Downspout Planter Maintenance Guide in English or Spanish for more tips.